 I have two recommendations.
 First of all, take the pressure and anxiety out of this by allowing your child to go at their own pace.
 Math is for them.
 It’s not a performance for anyone else!

 Second, try a more conceptual approach.
-Math curriculum is leaning this way, especially homeschool math, because even if a child is slower at math or does not memorize well, if they understand the concept behind operations, they can solve problems.
+Math curriculum is leaning this way, especially homeschool math, because even if a child is slower at math or does not memorize well, if they understand the concept behind operations, they will have the ability to solve problems and go deeper into the technicals if needed later on.
 They can do this even if their procedures are slower or out-of-the box.

 Now What

 So what should you do?
-You should focus on mastering the basics.
+Focus on mastering the basics.
 Your math curriculum will walk you through everything your child needs to know.
 Remember, they will repeat these concepts over and over throughout the life of their education.
-So any math curriculum that engages your child and makes sense to them will work!
+So any math curriculum that engages your child and makes sense to them will work.

 Early math curriculums contain mostly the same content but there are different approaches to learning math, and your child might like one better than another.
 But all of them work in terms of giving your kids the basic tool box that they need.
 Pick the curriculum that you can do a little bit of every day.